Douglas Cameron (broadcaster)

 Douglas Cameron (born 29 October 1933) is a British broadcaster and newsreader who for over 30 years broadcast on LBC, most notably on the breakfast programme with co-presenter Bob Holness in the 1980s.
 Cameron's radio awards include induction into the Radio Academy Hall of Fame in recognition of his 42-year broadcasting career.

+Early life

+Cameron was born in Scotland, and worked as an accountant in Edinburgh, before starting out in broadcasting.

 Career

 In 1961, Cameron began his broadcasting career in Scotland as a regular contributor to Scotsport then after a year became a continuity announcer and newsreader with STV.
 In February 1962, he formed one of STV's first news-reading trios, alongside Michael O'Halloran and Raymond Boyd, and unlike their contemporaries of the time, they read the news from printed scripts, rather than Autocue.

 Cameron left STV in 1964 and joined the BBC in London as a network announcer.
 He also presented schools and further education programmes during this time.
 In 1968 Cameron became a newsreader on Radio 4's nightly news opt-out programme South-East, before joining the Today programme in 1971, alongside co-presenters Jack de Manio and John Timpson.

 Meanwhile, commercial radio was being launched.
 Today editor, Marshall Stewart, moved to LBC and Cameron soon joined him, leaving the BBC in 1974 to join Independent Radio News (IRN) as a newsreader and sub-editor.
 He became IRN's principal morning newsreader, before he moved to co-present LBC's flagship breakfast show, the AM Programme, firstly with Allen MacKenzie and then Clive Roslin.
 Bob Holness delivered the travel and traffic reports from Helicopter 417 before moving to co-present the AM Programme with Cameron in 1975, a partnership that would last for 10 years.

 At the time, the AM programme ran from 6am to 10am and was the only four-hour news breakfast show in Europe.
 By the early 1980s the programme was bringing in 2 million listeners and was more popular in the capital than Radio 4's Today programme.
 The breakfast show was designed to become lighter as it passed through the morning.
 Cameron put the success of AM down to the light and shade of hard news combined with everyday features such as medical and cooking segments.
 On 7 June 1985, Holness left the AM programme and he was replaced by Peter Deeley who moved from weekends.
 Cameron later appeared on Holness' This Is Your Life.